AdaCore/training_material/courses/rust_essentials/150_borrowing/01_shared.rst

 --------------------------

 - Same overlapping rules enforced for methods as for functions
-- Active :rust:`&` borrow blocks any :rust:`&mut` self method calls
+- Immutable borrow prevents mutable method calls
-- Immutable reference must reach final use before value can be mutated
+- Immutable reference must reach final use before value can be modified

 .. code:: rust